-This pilot study funded by the Notre Dame Advanced Diagnostics and Therapeutics Discovery Fund, in collaboration with Co-PI Jacobucci, which aims to identify important correlates and improve prediction of distinct suicide outcomes.
+We are conducting a pilot study funded by the Notre Dame Advanced Diagnostics and Therapeutics Discovery Fund, in collaboration with Co-PI Jacobucci, which aims to identify important correlates and improve prediction of distinct suicide outcomes.
 Through the combination of machine learning and data integration, our goal is to elucidate the relationship between risk factors at multiple levels of analysis and the occurrence of suicidal ideation, plans, and attempts.
 Additional investigations also utilize machine learning algorithms designed for text-based responses to improve the assessment and prediction of suicidal thoughts and behaviors.